 When I moved to Fort Bragg, it was my career trajectory that plummeted.

-When I moved across the country, I was the one missing out my pregnancies, weddings, and relationships, without being able to replace those experiences where I was.
+When I moved across the country, I was the one missing out on pregnancies, weddings, and relationships, without being able to replace those experiences where I was.

 Everything that happened to him, happened to me.